Canceling a Group X Class

 Am I required to wear a heart rate monitor during Spinning classes?

-No, however, we highly recommend the use of a monitor to make the most of every ride.
-Monitors assist you in gaging the intensity of each Energy Zone workout so your workout is efficient and safe and you avoid over or under training.
+No, however, we highly recommend using a monitor to make the most of every ride.
+Monitors help you gauge the intensity of each Energy Zone workout so your workout is efficient and safe, and you avoid over- or under-training.

 Do I need special shoes for Spinning classes?

-If I want to purchase a special shoe for Spinning classes, what type of shoe would you recommend, and where would I purchase this shoe?
+If I want to purchase a special shoe for spinning classes, which type would you recommend, and where can I buy it?

-Spinning bikes are equipped with an SPD bike pedal.
+Spinning bikes are equipped with SPD pedals.
 You can purchase shoes to accommodate these pedals at any sports or cycling store.
-Tell the sales person the shoe is for indoor cycling classes.
+Tell the salesperson the shoe is for indoor cycling classes.